-We are substantially dependent on the continued services of our key personnel, including our two founders, our chief executive officer, president, chief financial officer, chief technical officer, and vice presidents.
-Each of these individuals has acquired specialized knowledge and skills with respect to Yahoo! and its operations.
-As a result, if any of these individuals were to leave Yahoo!, we could face substantial difficulty in hiring qualified successors and could experience a loss in productivity while any such successor obtains the necessary training and experience.
+We are substantially dependent on the continued services of our key personnel, including our two founders, our chief executive officer, president, chief financial officer, chief technical officer and vice presidents.
+These individuals have acquired specialized knowledge and skills with respect to Yahoo! and its operations or, in the case of our chief financial officer, only recently joined us.
+If any of these individuals were to leave Yahoo!, we could face substantial difficulty in hiring qualified successors and could experience a loss in productivity while any such successor obtains the necessary training and experience.
 Many of our management personnel have reached or will soon reach the four-year anniversary of their Yahoo! hiring date and, as a result, will have become or will shortly become fully vested in their initial stock option grants.
 While management personnel are typically granted additional stock options, which will usually vest over a period of four years, subsequent to their hire date to provide additional incentive to remain at Yahoo!, the initial option grant is typically the largest and an employee may be more likely to leave our employ upon completion of the vesting period for the initial option grant.

-we expect that we will need to hire additional personnel in all areas.
+We expect that we will need to hire additional personnel in all areas.
 The competition for qualified personnel is intense, particularly in the San Francisco Bay Area, where our corporate headquarters are located.
 At times, we have experienced difficulties in hiring personnel with the right training or experience, particularly in technical areas.
 We do not maintain key person life insurance for any of our personnel.
 If we do not succeed in attracting new personnel, or retaining and motivating existing personnel, our business will be adversely affected.